LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

    scala> val area = 4.0 * dartsInCircle / totalDarts
    area: Double = 3.139576

-This is a good time to introduce the *dotless* syntax, which is often associated with object-oriented programming but actually precedes these languages (C *struct* et al).
+This is a good time to introduce the *dot-less* syntax, which is often associated with object-oriented programming but actually precedes these languages (C *struct* et al).

 You can also write the above code (where you see dots) as follows: